 Stanford, CA 94305

 Once your documentation and Registration Form are received, you will be assigned to a Disability Adviser.
 They will contact you with either further instructions, a request for additional documentation, or a link to arrange for an initial meeting.

 During the initial meeting, the Disability Adviser will lead a self-report interview, review your documentation with you, and discuss barriers to access you have experienced, or will experience, during your time at Stanford University.
 This meeting will typically conclude with a determination of appropriate accommodations and a review of OAE processes for requesting specific accommodations.
 If you are receiving academic accommodations, your Disability Adviser will prepare an accommodation letter for you to share with your instructors.

 Once your Disability Adviser has determined your eligibility, you may log in to OAE | CONNECT to submit the appropriate request forms specific to your needs.

 In using these procedures and forms, it is important to keep in mind the following: we all need to work together so that the quality of accommodations meets your disability-related needs.
 This is a shared responsibility between each student and the OAE.
-So please start the process early, and let us know immediately about any delays or other problems in the provision of accommodations.
+Please start the process early, and let us know immediately about any delays or oversights in the provision of accommodations.